The Peak District

-In the UK, throughout the 1930s and 40s, huge levels of public protests took place over rights of access.
+Access to all of the above is free to any and all.
+However, this hasn't always been the case.
+In Great Britain, throughout the 1930s and 40s, huge levels of public protests took place over rights of access.
 Such protests intended to highlight the unfairness of severely limited rights to access outstandingly beautiful areas of the country.
-These areas were rarely farmed by its wealthy, aristocratic owners but rather kept only for occasional grouse shooting.
+These areas were rarely farmed by their wealthy, aristocratic owners but rather kept only for occasional grouse shooting.

 The Kinder Trespass